Conserving Black Modernism Grant Program: Guidelines & Eligibility

 - The extent to which the requested assistance will make a difference in preserving, restoring, and interpreting the historic asset and the design contribution of the architect.

-- The potential of the project to be a catalyst for further positive action to benefit other historic properties, neighborhoods, or communities.
+- The potential for the project to serve as a model to benefit other historic properties, neighborhoods, or communities.

 - The adequacy of plans and resources for future maintenance of the property or the continuation of activity for which grant support is requested.

-- The amount of additional resources being brought to the project, either through additional cash investments or donated materials and services, including what other funds might be leveraged by an existing award.
+- The amount of additional resources being brought to the project, either through cash investments or donated materials and services.

 Eligible Activities and Expenses